Share

 In 117 AT multiple ships were launched from Earth to Luna over the course of several months carrying people and supplies.
 These resources were combined into an outpost consisting of almost 200 colonists.
 Initially quite heavily dependent on the Earth, over the next few decades Artemis began to grow increasingly self-sufficient as mining developed, more colonists arrived, and new technologies were created and refined.
 However, complete self-sufficiency was not developed until about a century after its establishment.
 Artemis, and the colonies that followed it, also benefited from the mass driver that had been constructed on the moon in 98 AT.

-Artemis continued to grow over the continuing decades of the interplanetary age as the inhabitants of Earth expanded far beyond Luna.
+Artemis continued to grow over the continuing decades of the Interplanetary Age as the inhabitants of Earth expanded far beyond Luna.
 Many of the ships produced during this time were built using minerals that were mined and refined by Artemis and the other Lunar cities.
-Since manned colonies beyond Earth and its moon were concerned with merely establishing their existence, the task of ship production lied with Luna and Earth.
+Since manned colonies beyond Earth and its moon were concerned with merely establishing their existence, the task of ship production laid with Luna and Earth.
 Thus, Artemis and the other cities grew rich supplying the rush of those wishing to venture out into the solar system.

 Putting this new wealth to use, Artemis established Asherah habitat in high lunar orbit.
 Asherah included extensive space docks dealing with imports and exports from the lunar surface, as well as sophisticated microgravity industrial facilities.
 Goods arriving from the moon's surface in small shuttles or by mass driver could be processed and loaded onto large cargo ships, which no longer had to land on or launch from the surface.
-This habitat was located at the Lunar L1 point, so that it was always positioned directly between Earth and Luna.
-Combined with the space elevator constructed in 143 on Earth, this allowed quick and efficient transport of people and goods.
+Combined with the space elevator constructed beginning in 196 on Earth, this allowed quick and efficient transport of people and goods.

 Asherah also housed a small civilian sector, where those working or visiting the station could live.
 This sector, revered for its lavishness, eventually became overcrowded and the population expanded throughout much of the industrial sections of the station.